Breaking News from Mercy For Animals (USA).

-Despite protests and widespread opposition, moments ago Idaho governor C.L.
+Despite protests and widespread opposition, yesterday Idaho governor C.L.
 "Butch" Otter signed into law a dangerous ag-gag bill that aims to prevent whistleblowers from taking photographs or video inside factory farms that abuse animals.
 The bill was backed by the state's corrupt dairy industry, which desperately seeks to hide evidence of the horrific animal abuse that runs rampant on factory farms throughout Idaho.
 Mercy For Animals founder and executive director, Nathan Runkle, had this to say about today's ag-gag bill becoming law:

 Undercover investigations by Mercy For Animals and other groups have led to landmark corporate animal welfare policy reforms, new and improved laws to protect farmed animals and the environment, felony convictions of animal abusers, increased consumer protection and food safety initiatives, and the closure of particularly corrupt facilities.
 Without undercover investigations, there are oftentimes no effective watchdogs protecting animals from egregious cruelty in these facilities or the public from serious health violations.